UA-LIMI/bear/README.md

 - **`/guest`** - Hotel guest experience dashboard ⭐ **NEW**
 - **`/mobile`** - Mobile-optimized interface

+### **Key Libraries & SDKs**
+- **`openai`**: The official Node.js library for interacting with all OpenAI APIs, including the Assistants API for building stateful, tool-calling agents.
+- **`ai`**: The Vercel AI SDK for streamlined integration with various AI models and building chat interfaces with Generative UI.
+- **`ai-elements`**: A collection of pre-built, production-ready Generative UI components that work with the Vercel AI SDK.
+- **`@openai/agents-realtime`**: Used in the guest portal for live, low-latency voice sessions.
+- **`ucaf`**: The Universal AI Chat Framework for building domain-agnostic, enterprise-grade chatbot experiences with Generative UI and MCP integration.

 ### **Deployment:**
 ```
 ┌─────────────────┐    HTTPS     ┌──────────────────┐    HTTP      ┌─────────────────┐